 subset.
 Similarly, varying wind speeds and concentration densities were considered to build the blowing snow subset.
-From the campaigns in Antarctica, pure blowing snow and hydrometeors events were highlighted by comparing time series of MASC image frequency, wind speed and MRR derived rain rate, as illustrated in Figure 3.
-It was noticed that during strong blowing snow events, the number of images captured by the MASC was much larger than during precipitation events (more than 1 image per second, see Fig. 6).
+From the campaigns in Antarctica, pure blowing snow and hydrometeors events were highlighted by comparing time series of MASC image frequency, wind speed and MRR derived rain rate, as illustrated in Figure 2.
+It was noticed that during strong blowing snow events, the number of images captured by the MASC was exceptionally important.
 Potential pure blowing snow events were selected when the MASC image frequency and wind speed were higher than their respective median observed over the whole campaign and no precipitation was detected during the preceding hour.
 Only events for which these criteria applied for over an hour consecutively were kept.
 To highlight pure precipitation, the principle was the same but the criteria were an image frequency and a wind speed lower than the median and a MRR precipitation rate greater than zero.
 The MRR has a certain detection limit, so it was noticed that events selected as blowing snow could also occur during undetected light precipitation.
-As a result, images from all events were rapidly checked visually and the campaign logbook consulted to ensure that the selection was consistent and coherent.
+As a result, images from all events were rapidly checked vizually and the campaign logbook consulted to ensure that the selection was consistent and coherent.
 In both cases, some events had to be removed because of obvious mixing of blowing snow and hydrometeors.

 As the MASC was deployed inside a DFIR in Davos, no blowing snow events were selected from this campaign.
 Although the DFIR is supposed to shelter the inner instruments from wind disturbances, we noticed that many images do not solely contain pure hydrometeors.
 From a webcam monitoring the instrumental set up, one could notice that the fresh snow accumulated on the edges and borders of the wooden structure of the DFIR was frequently blown away towards the sensor.
 To augment the precipitation subset, events with high snowfall rate but not affected by outliers of fresh wind-blown snow were added.
 Finally, some sparse images of obvious pure hydrometeor in the middle of mixed events were also included in the training set.
-In total, each subset contained 4263 images and despite possible remaining (limited) uncertainty in the exact type of images, is assumed to be accurate and reliable enough to serve as reference for the evaluation of the proposed technique (see Fig. 8 and Section 4.2).
+In total, each subset contained 4263 images and is assumed to be accurate and reliable enough to serve as reference for the evaluation of the proposed technique (see Fig. 7 and Section 4.2).

-Figure 3.
-Time series and scatter plots of MASC image frequency, wind speed (measured at 10 m) and MRR derived rain rate for the Antarctica 2015-2016 campaign.
-The grey shading indicates days during which time steps have been selected for the training set as blowing snow (dark grey) or precipitation (light grey).
-In the bottom scatter plots, the markers figure the selected blowing snow and precipitation time steps.
+Figure 2.
+Time series and scatter plots of MASC image frequency, wind speed and MRR derived rain rate for the Antarctica 2015-2016 campaign.
 Points on the x-axis in the left scatter plot are potential candidates for pure blowing snow.